Poeschl/RoboRush/README.md

 For development there is a little script in the project root named `start_dev_env.(sh|bat)` (according to your OS).
 Execute this first, before you do anything else.

+#### Coding Styles

+To comply to the coding style, there are some [pre-commit](https://pre-commit.com/) rules.
+Those should be automatically executed before every git commit.
+To make this happen automatically, make sure to have `pre-commit` installed on your machine (`pip install pre-commit`) and set up your git hooks (`pre-commit install` | from project root).

 #### Run via Intellij

 Navigate to the `Application.kt` file and click on the green play button beside the main method.
 The backend is now running.